JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 ## Object to MP5

-combining these figures gives Lendlease 249 more freemarket homes, at a rough estimated value of £125m.

 This has been achieved by clever variation of the original approval that allow the scheme to remain 'compliant' and without any referral back to the planning committee.